Andros, Greece: Strofilas

-Strofilas is the largest organized settlement of the Neolithic Age of the Aegean in Cyclades islands.
+Strofilas was the largest organized settlement of the Neolithic in the Cyclades.
 It was rather densely built, and stretches over 30 acres.
 The excavations were started in 1997 by a team of Greek archeologists headed by Christina Televantou.

 The settlement was an important maritime centre and one of the earliest examples of fortification in Greece.
 Its fortifications feature a gate and bastions.

-Strofilas is also notable for rock carvings on its walls, which include animals such as jackals, goats, deer, fish and dolphins, as well as a depiction of a flotilla of ships.
+Strofilas is notable for rock carvings on its walls, which include animals such as jackals, goats, deer, fish and dolphins, as well as a depiction of a flotilla of ships.

-About 1km to the southeast along the coastline, also can be found the site of Zagora (Andros), another ancient settlement of a later Geometric period.
-The settlement dates back to the 10th-8th centuries BC.
+About 1km to the southeast along the coastline is Zagora, another ancient settlement of a later Geometric period.
+The settlement dates to the 10th-8th centuries BC.
 An impregnable wall, about 110 meters long, was constructed around it.